draperkm/draperkm/README.md

 # Hi there 👋

-A developer that is always trying to improve.
+Machine Learning and Python developer that is always trying to improve.

 - I'm strongly interested in projects with **Machine Learning**, **Data Science**, especially the **Back-End**.
 - 🎯 Currently Learning: APIs, Advanced Python programming